-I first made these fennel cookies for our annual Big Fat Greek Party, a festival of all things Greek we hold every spring.
+I first made these anise cookies for our annual Big Fat Greek Party, a festival of all things Greek we hold every spring.
 They’ve been dubbed Bacchus Biscuits.
 I support that.
 Since then, I will make them from time to time as road breakfast, or toss them in my backpack when I am foraging or fishing.

 This recipe is a riff off one I found in Sunset magazine a few years back, but instead of the cornmeal in Sunset’s original recipe I subbed in corn flour, which you can get in many supermarkets marked “fish fry.”
 It’s just a really finely ground cornmeal.

-I also doubled the amount of fennel seeds — I collect mine from wild fennel plants down the road — added a pinch of fennel pollen and a splash of the Greek anise-flavored liqueur ouzo as well.
+I also doubled the amount of fennel or anise seeds — I collect mine from wild fennel plants down the road — added a pinch of fennel pollen and a splash of the Greek anise-flavored liqueur ouzo as well.
 You can skip the pollen and ouzo if you’d like, and the cookies will still be good.

 Basically it’s a shortbread cookie with a big hit of anise flavor from all the fennel and ouzo.

-These cookies are not too sweet, are easy to eat and last for a solid week if you keep them in a cookie jar.
+These anise cookies are not too sweet, are easy to eat and last for a solid week if you keep them in a cookie jar.
 What’s not to love?

-Greek Fennel Cookies
+Greek Anise Cookies

 - 1/2 cup unsalted butter, at room temperature